rockstor/rockstor-doc/installation/install.rst

    Microserver Gen8.

-3. Raspberry Pi4 and RPi 400 have also both been reported as working as intended via our newer Rockstor 4 "Build on openSUSE" variant.
-N.B.
-RPi 400 requires at least a 15.3 profile for the internal keyboard to work.
+3. Raspberry Pi4 and RPi 400 have also both been reported as working as intended via our newer Rockstor 4 "Built on openSUSE" variant. *N.B.* RPi 400 requires at least a 15.3 profile for the internal keyboard to work.

 Upgrading Rockstor